dart-lang/site-www/src/interop/js-interop/package-web.md

 This is not the case in `package:web`.
 There is no automatic binding of async callbacks in the current zone.

-To migrate, you can still continue to use zones, but you will have to [write them yourself][zones].
+To migrate, you can still to use zones, but you will have to [write them yourself][zones].
 There is no [helper](#helper-layer) available yet.